Master the Ability to Read

 It is really not so hard if you follow some simple principles.
 It will take a little practice and discipline at first.
 There will be numerous benefits if you learn these simple rules.

-Just a note here on the power of reading even at a young age.
+Just a note here on the power of learning this skill even at a young age.
 I was taught to read around age 3 and prior to going to school.
 In my journeys through encyclopedias I learned about skeletal deformities and things like pigeon toed walking.

 As a nurse I also know why.
 I indeed have a deformity.
 Nobody would notice it.
 It is evident when I go to cross my legs.
 One can go near horizontal and the other will not.